Writing a STARR Grant Proposal

 You proposal will be uploaded to the Iowa Academy of Science on the STARR Grant submission page.
 Immediately after it has been submitted you will receive a confirmation email.
 The email will serve as your Proposal Authorization Form which must be signed and returned to the Academy office to complete your submission.
 The entire process is discussed in detail below.

 Proposals requiring special safety or ethical considerations require additional documentation.
-See the Projects Requiring Special Precautions section below.
+See STEP 5 below.

 The cover sheet should take up one complete page.
 No other part of the grant proposal should be included